 And when you tell them they are “crowding” your space, they take offence, and give you “your space” and/or start what they think is “playing-hard-to-get” when you are not even sure of your feelings for them, let alone if you even want to date them.

-If you insist that you just wanted some ‘space” for yourself and didn’t want them to disappear or break-up with you, or if you pursue them, they ‘run’ a very short distance just so it looks like you pursued them, but then turn around and relentlessly pursue your behind off.
+If you insist that you just wanted some ‘space” for yourself and didn’t want them to disappear or break-up with you, or if you pursue them, they play hard to get to make it appear like you pursued them, but then turn around and aggressively pursue your behind off.

 These are the same people who break-up with you and then pretend to be having a hard time letting go or getting over you.
 They keep you on a leash, pulling you close and pushing you away at the same time.

 One day they’re breaking up with you and want no contact, and the next, they are texting you and asking you to hang out.
-And just when you think they are showing interest, they stop responding to your texts and want you to move on.
+And just when you think they are showing interest, they stop responding or want you to move on.
 A week later they are calling to ask if you are dating anyone, then get upset that you are and even ‘break-up’ with you again, forgetting that they already broke up with you.

-As optimistic as I am, and as much as I encourage giving your relationship (and ex), the best you’ve got before quitting, there is very little hope for a long term relationship with people who can’t take things slow and/or don’t think it’s important to take it slow.
+As optimistic as I am, and as much as I encourage giving your relationship (and ex), your best effort before quitting, there is very little hope for a long term relationship with people who can’t take things slow and/or don’t think it’s important to take it slow.

 They’re always going to try to rush you into making a decision and/or getting back together, and when they fail, pull away may be even cut off all contact, only to come back and try to rush you into making a decision and/or getting back together.